Alton, Hampshire: Education

 Alton lies approximately midway between the University of Winchester and the University of Surrey at Guildford but its nearest University campus is the University for the Creative Arts in Farnham.
 It is home to Treloar's, an independent educational establishment founded in 1907 by Sir William Purdie Treloar, Lord Mayor of London, to provide education for young people with physical disabilities.
 Treloar's now runs Treloar School and College, a provision of education for pupils aged from 2–25 with physical and learning difficulties in Holybourne.

 The state secondary schools in Alton are Eggar's School (formerly the Grammar School), and Amery Hill School.
+Eggar's School was founded in 1642 by John Eggar of Moungomeries as the Free Grammar School.
+It later became known as Eggar's School.
+It occupied a site in Anstey Road until it moved to a new site in Holybourne in 1968.
+In 2012 the school converted to academy status, as a means to secure existing standards and to further develop the school.

 Sixth-form education is provided by Alton College, which has gained outstanding inspection reports from Ofsted.

 Until 2024, there was an independent Catholic day school, Alton School (formerly Alton Convent School), which educated boys and girls from 6 months to 18 years old.
 The school was closed due to a 'continued decline in pupil numbers' and a ‘combination of adverse political and economic factors’.